kshitijreal/kshitijreal.github.io/_pages/about.md

 ### Discussion and Insights

-In this section, we delve into the broader implications of our findings, discuss the limitations of current LLMs in chemistry tasks, and explore potential avenues for future research and development.
+This section delves into the broader implications of the findings, discusses the limitations of current LLMs in chemistry tasks, and explores potential avenues for future research and development.

 **Limitations of LLMs in Understanding Molecular SMILES**